skooter500/OOP-2018-2019/README.md

 - Practice drawing stuff and working out co-ordinates
 - Practice using variables and if statements in Java

-This is a video of a silly game called Bugzap that you can try and make in Java today.
-There is a fair bit to it, so you probably won't get everything completed.
+This is a video of a silly game called Bugzap made in Java using the Processing libraries.
+Today we can make a part of this game in order to get some practice using variables in Java.

 [![YouTube](http://img.youtube.com/vi/s6PA8jtWneQ/0.jpg)](https://www.youtube.com/watch?v=s6PA8jtWneQ)

 How you should do it:
 [Read this to get Java/VSC/git and the Processing libraries installed](https://github.com/skooter500/OOP-2018-2019/blob/master/install.md)

-Ok Let's get the main game working first and not worry about the splash screen and the game over screen
+Ok let's get the main game working first and not worry about the splash screen and the game over screen

 - Clone the repository for the course, or pull from the remote repository to get the changes I made over the last couple of days
 - Get the HelloProcessing example working.
 See [these instructions](https://github.com/skooter500/OOP-2018-2019/blob/master/install.md).